nuprl/TypeWhich/README.md

     cargo test

+You may see a few ignored tests, but *no tests should fail*.

 Test <span class="smallcaps">TypeWhich</span> using the Grift
 benchmarks:

     ./test-runner.sh grift grift

+*No tests should fail.*

 Finally, run the GTLC benchmarks without any third-party tools:

     cargo run -- benchmark benchmarks.yaml \
       --ignore Gtubi MGT MaxMigrate > test.results.yaml

+You will see debugging output (on standard error), but the results will be saved to the YAML file.
+Compare these results to known good results:

     ./bin/yamldiff test.expected.yaml test.results.yaml

+*You should see no output, which indicates that there are no differences.*

 # Running <span class="smallcaps">TypeWhich</span>